Frequently Asked Questions

 You can choose to contribute to a specific program.
 If you do not designate your gift, it will be applied to the general operations of the Real Life Center.
 For more information Contact Us or contact the Real Life Center directly.

-We accept in-kind donations such as new food items, fresh produce, gently-used clothing, furniture, and household items.
+We accept in-kind donations such as new food items, fresh produce, gently-used clothing, and household items such as towels, linens, and blankets.
 You can also donate your expertise, organize a fundraiser or clothing drive, or volunteer at one of our locations.
 For more information visit Get Involved or contact the Real Life Center directly.

 There are many ways to get involved: volunteering through a team-building event, holding a food or clothing drive, making an in-kind donation, organizing a fundraiser, or making a financial donation.
 For more information visit Community Groups and Businesses or contact the Real Life Center directly.